Orin-Labs/www/public/memo.md

 **To start, we’re launching an AI private tutor named Orin for the $100B private tutoring market.** We manage the full learning journey on behalf of parents - how to benchmark a student, how to track progress, and how to teach them best.
 Parents place responsibility on us and families are waiting to onboard at $150/mo.

-Founded by a YC alum, we're backed by early engineers from Clever as well as the founders of Roboflow, Upright, and more. **If you want to build the future of education, we'd love to hear from you.**
+**If you want to build the future of education, we'd love to hear from you.**